hsayama/PyCX/README.md

 systems modeling and simulation in Python.

-The target audiences of PyCX are researchers and students who are interested in developing their own software to study complex systems using a general-purpose programming language but do not have much experience in computer programming.
+The target audiences of PyCX are researchers and students who are interested in developing their own computer codes to study complex systems using a general-purpose programming language but do not have much experience in computer programming.

 The core philosophy of PyCX is therefore placed on the simplicity, readability, generalizability, and pedagogical values of sample codes.
 This is often achieved even at the cost of computational speed, efficiency, or maintainability.
-For example, PyCX does not use object-oriented programming paradigms so much, it does not use sophisticated but complicated algorithm or data structure, it *does* use global variables frequently, and so on.
+For example, PyCX does not use object-oriented programming paradigms so much; it does not use sophisticated but complicated algorithm or data structure; it *does* use global variables frequently; and so on.
 These choices were intentionally made based on the author's experience in teaching complex systems modeling and simulation to non-computer scientists coming from a wide variety of domains.